 The fifth and latest release from Angels & Airwaves is the first without Atom Willard and Matt Wachter, replaced by IIan Rubin and Eddie Breckenbridge respectively.
 Although it was confirmed that David Kennedy would be returning, he didn't appear on the album for unknown reasons.
 The Dream Walker album is part of a much bigger multimedia project, with plans for comic books, graphic novels, a short film and video animations surrounding a central character known as Poet Anderson.
-As always, Tom DeLonge thinks outside of the box, his concepts and the projects that accompany them are creatively vast and courageous, and The Dream walker is no exception.
+As always, Tom DeLonge thinks outside of the box, his concepts and the projects that accompany them are creatively vast and courageous, and The Dream Walker is no exception.
 From day one, Tom had described Angels & Airwaves as more than a band, but as an art project exploring human themes via different mediums.

-There's also less arena rock about this album, whilst much of the chiming guitar remains, there's more depth to the melody, more harmonies, more eighties synthesiser.
+There's also less arena rock about this album, while much of the chiming guitar remains, there's more depth to the melody, more harmonies, more eighties synthesiser.
 This is particularly evident in 'The Disease', which is a wonderfully chipper, catchy track despite the title!
-And suddenly for the final track, a complete curve ball in the form of the acoustic 'Anomaly' which wraps The Dream Walker up in a lyrically pretty, poetic surprise.
+And suddenly for the final track, a complete curveball in the form of the acoustic 'Anomaly' which wraps The Dream Walker up in a lyrically lovely, poetic surprise.

 With many projects attached to The Dream Walker, including the short film Poet Anderson: The Dream Walker, for which Tom cites influences including Blade Runner, A Clockwork Orange and Akira, which won Best Animated Film at the Toronto International Short Film Festival, it's interesting to see where Tom will go next with his recent departure from Blink-182.